jintobeans/nyt-ui/README.md

 # New York Times Bestsellers

-## A simple user interface for browsing overviews of the New York Times Bestsellers
+A simple user interface for browsing overviews of the New York Times Bestsellers

-For this project, I used React to render components, React-Redux for overall state management, Express for serving the app, and jsonp for accessing data from the NYT Books Overview API that was given.
+## Technologies Used:

+* React

+* React-Redux

+* React Router DOM

+* Express

 ## Objectives of the challenge: